Black hole thermodynamics from logotropic fluids: Outlook and perspectives

 \section{Outlook and perspectives}

 In this paper, we investigated a class of asymptotic AdS BH metrics whose thermodynamics matches that of logotropic models.
-For this purpose, we considered Anton-Schmidt's fluid, which contains the pure logotropic case as a limiting case.
+For this purpose, we considered the Anton-Schmidt fluid, which contains the pure logotropic case as a limiting case.
 We thus developed a general method to obtain a metric solution and, by requiring the presence of a BH horizon, we found plausible metric functions describing the physical scenario under study.
+Our treatment has been carried out solving the Einstein field equations, i.e., requiring our solution to be physical BHs.

 We then studied the most suitable values of the free parameters associated with our class of solutions.

-In particular, taking into account the energy conditions for the source fluid, we showed that a BH solution of the Einstein field equations is obtained for an asymptotic AdS spacetime, leading to two specific cases: i) a pure constant pressure, corresponding to a constant density of the Anton-Schmidt fluid; ii) an exotic outcome, which should be physically discarded.
-In this respect, we checked whether, relaxing the SEC, more general classes of solutions may be found.
+In particular, taking into account the energy conditions for the source fluid, we showed that a BH solution of the Einstein field equations is obtained for an asymptotic AdS spacetime, guaranteeing that the Einstein equations fully hold in presence of the cosmological constant, and leading to two specific cases: i) a pure constant pressure, corresponding to a constant density of the Anton-Schmidt fluid; ii) an exotic outcome, which should be physically discarded.
+In this respect, we checked whether, by relaxing the SEC, more general classes of solutions may be found.
 In particular, our analysis demonstrates that an Anton-Schmidt fluid with positive pressure is capable of emulating the thermodynamics of a spherically-symmetric compact object as soon as the pressure of the fluid is maximized.